-Imagine you have a cool queer trans aunt.
+Imagine you have a cool queer trans aunt who is a cartoon dragon sometimes.
 Don't do anything that'd probably piss her off.

 We hope to make this Mastodon instance a chill place to talk with other people, from the same instance and around the fediverse.
 We also hope to play with the idea of what Mastodon "should' be; it started life as a Twitter clone, but we're not sure that's the best model to emulate - thus our visual downplaying of boosts, and our choice of a post limit that should let you share short essays rather than single paragraphs.
 We miss Livejournal and wonder how much of that is nostalgia, and how much of that was genuinely good ideas that nobody else has cloned.

 This is an experiment.
 We currently make no promises as to the safety of any data you post to this site, nor to its persistence.

 We may make these promises in the future.
 Probably once we open a Patreon to start paying for hosting instead of taking it all out of @anthracite's hoard.

 We do, however, promise not to try to monetize your attention with advertisements.
 We also promise not to share your private data with any other people, government agencies, or corporate entities.
 Well, we might share your data if the government comes knocking with a big pile of lawyers.
 We haven't had that happen yet.

 We also don't want to dig into your private messages.
 That said, if someone is claiming you're harassing them in PMs, we will have a look at them.
 Please try not to make us have to look.
 Also, keep in mind that private messages are not encrypted, and other servers are not guaranteed to respect the 'this is private' marker.
 I would not advise talking about anything illegal here until the Mastodon project solves this.